 If the book is a student engagement activity (reading and discussing a story to build vocabulary) and isn’t a part of the syllabus, it would function as a teaching aid.

-Example 2: if you are studying algae under a microscope.
+Example 2: You are studying algae under a microscope.

 A microscope would be an instructional material if a course-based learning goal is ‘using a microscope to study microscopic entities’.